Saltford Environment Group

 20th Century (page 3)

-On this page we have photographs and images of the people of Saltford during the 20th Century, information about Saltford during the two world wars, and miscellaneous items of interest.
+On this page we have photographs and images of the people of Saltford during the 20th Century (see next page for WW1 and WW2).

 Scroll down the page to see:-